-The elementary guidance counselor works with individual pupils, small groups of children, and entire classrooms to help pupils with different problems that may be interfering with their learning.
-The counselor meets with parents, teachers, and other specialists in an effort to help students with academic and personal problems.
+The elementary school counselor works with individual pupils, small groups of children, and entire classrooms to help pupils with different problems that may be interfering with their learning.
+The counselor meets with parents, teachers, and other specialists to help students with academic and personal problems.